Filip-Rak/Pathfinding_Visualization/README.md

 - **[Wojtek](https://github.com/vvszewczyk)**: Implementation of Dijkstra's Algorithm.
 - **[Arek](https://github.com/arekan144)**: Implementation of A* and Greedy-Search-Best Algorithms.
 - **[Rafał](https://github.com/Rafallost)**: Implementation of Depth-First-Search Algorithm (Recursive and Iterative).

+# Background
+The project was developed as a final assignment for the 'Computational Geometry' course during our fourth semester at AGH University of Science and Technology in Cracow.

 # Used Technologies
 - **Programming Language**: Java 21.